ljupco-todorovski/hse-moscow-ml/README.md

 For further information on the course, students can contact the lecturers via email at [Nada Lavrač](mailto:nada.lavrac@ijs.si) and [Ljupco Todorovski](mailto:ljupco.todorovski@fu.uni-lj.si).

-## Day 1: Introduction to Machine Learning
+## Day 1 (Thursday, 14th of January 2021): Introduction to Machine Learning
 * Basic definitions and taxonomy of learning tasks
 * Learning performance, evaluation of learning
 * Examples of applications